-Another diner, Ponzio’s, located in Cherry Hill has caught my eye several times.
-I never really want to drive 45 minutes to eat when I can find something really good within 15 minutes.
-I work relatively close to Ponzio’s and a lot of my coworkers had recommended it.
-Apparently Ponzio’s have been around for a while and if it’s a diner, I will try it.
+Another diner, Ponzio’s, located in Cherry Hill, has caught my eye several times.
+I never really want to drive 45 minutes to eat when I can find something delicious within 15 minutes.
+I work relatively close to Ponzio’s, and a lot of my coworkers had recommended it.
+Apparently, Ponzio’s Diner in Cherry Hill has been around for a while, and if it’s a diner, I will try it.

-Ponzios has a huge menu as most diners do.
-They have everything you would expect at a diner: Seafood, steak, Greek delights, breakfast and of course a bakery.
+Ponzio’s Diner has a massive menu as most diners do.
+Ponzios Diner has everything you would expect at a diner: Seafood, Steak, Greek delights, breakfast and of course a bakery.

 I ordered the Violetta salad with a salmon topper.
-I had been craving salmon all day so I was excited they had it.
-However, I was underwealmed with the salad for two reasons.
+I was craving salmon all day, so I was excited they had it.
+However, I was underwhelmed with the salad for two reasons.
 The salad contained canned pears.
 I expected to have fresh pairs versus canned (still with syrup/liquid).

-The second reason Pozio’s salad underwhelmed me was the $6 salad topper was clearly a frozen piece of fish and then heated back up.
-I am rather postive I could go to the local Acme and get a frozen bag of salmon for $6.
-When I order a salmon topper (or chicken, steak, or any sort of meat), I don’t exepect a 2 oz piece of still partially frozen meat.
+The second reason Pozio’s Diner salad underwhelmed me was the $6 salad topper was clearly a frozen piece of fish and then heated back up.
+I am rather positive but I could go to the local Acme and get a frozen bag of salmon for $6.
+When I order a salmon topper (or chicken, steak, or any meat), I don’t expect a 2 oz piece of still partially frozen meat.

-This has been the most disapointing main course of any diner so far.
+This has been the most disappointing main course of any diner so far.
 (Don’t let the photo fool you)

-We ordered red velvet cake, ice cream and a mini toffee cheesecake.
+Since my meal was underwhelming at Ponzio’s Diner and I didn’t eat it all, I decided to order dessert.
+I split both the red velvet cake, ice cream, and mini toffee cheesecake.
 The toffee cheesecake was better than the red velvet cake.
-The red velvet cake was okay but nothing to write home about.
-I would go with one of their mini cheesecakes personally.
-I liked the mini cheesecake a lot.
+The red velvet cake was okay, but nothing to write home about but the mini cheesecake was good.
+I would order the cheesecake again.